Hydrospheredata/hydro-serving/docs/src/main/paradox/tutorials/serving/python.md

 ## Prediction

-You can send requests with to your models using GRPC or HTTP endpoints, e.g.
+You can send requests to your models using GRPC or HTTP endpoints, e.g.

 ```sh
 $ curl --request POST --header 'Content-Type: application/json' --header 'Accept: application/json' \